 The performed analyses positively demonstrated that the risks associated with reprocessing and transport of the RAW into another location would be significantly higher than those associated with immobilization of the disposed waste.
 Therefore the disposal facility has been filled with a concrete mixture and closed.

-At the moment the disposal facility is in the regime of institutional control and his surroundings is monitored.
+At the moment the disposal facility is in the regime of institutional control.
 The control has not identified any release of radioactive materials from the disposal facility premises into the environment.